Wild turkey: Predators

 Occasionally, if cornered, adult turkeys may try to fight off predators and large male toms can be especially aggressive in self-defense.
-When fighting off predators, turkeys may kick with their legs, using the spurs on their back of the legs as a weapon, bite with their beak and ram with their relatively large bodies and may be able to deter predators up to the size of mid-sized mammals.
-Hen turkeys have been seen to chase off at least two species of hawks in flight when their poults are threatened.
+When fighting off predators, turkeys may kick with their legs, using the spurs on their back of the legs as a weapon, bite with their beak, and ram with their relatively large bodies and may be able to deter predators up to the size of mid-sized mammals.
+Hens have been observed chasing off at least two species of hawks in flight when their poults are threatened.

 Wild turkeys are not usually aggressive towards humans, but can be frightened or provoked to behave with aggression.
-They are most likely to attack if startled, cornered or harassed, or if approached too closely.
-They also have been seen to chase off humans as well.
-However, attacks and potential injuries can usually be avoided by giving wild turkeys a respectful amount of space and keeping outdoor spaces clean and undisturbed.
-Also, turkeys that are habituated to seeing people, at places like parks or campgrounds, can be very tame and will even feed from the hands of people.
-Male toms occasionally will attack parked cars and reflective surfaces, thinking they see another turkey and must defend their territory, but starting a car engine and moving the car is typically enough to scare it away.
+They are most likely to attack if startled, cornered, harassed, or if approached too closely.
+Attacks and potential injuries can usually be avoided by giving wild turkeys a respectful amount of space and keeping outdoor spaces clean and undisturbed.
+Also, turkeys that are habituated to seeing people, at places like parks or campgrounds, can be tame and will even feed from the hands of people.
+Male toms occasionally will attack parked cars and reflective surfaces, thinking they see another turkey and must defend their territory.

 Range and population

-The wild turkey in the United States in 1957 ranged from Arizona to southeastern Oklahoma and thence through Tennessee, West Virginia, New York, and Ontario, and south to Florida and Texas.
-It formerly ranged north to southeastern South Dakota, southern Wisconsin, and southwestern Maine.
-The A.O.U.
-Checklist also described Upper Pliocene fossils in Kansas, and Pleistocene fossils widely from New Mexico to Pennsylvania and Florida.
-The Californian turkey (Meleagris californica) is an extinct species of turkey indigenous to the Pleistocene and early Holocene of California.
-It became extinct about 10,000 years ago.
-The present Californian wild turkey population derives from wild birds re-introduced during the 1960s and 70s from other areas by game officials.
-They proliferated after 2000 to become an everyday sight in the East Bay Area by 2015.

-At the beginning of the 20th century the range and numbers of wild turkeys had plummeted due to hunting and loss of habitat.
-When Europeans arrived in the New World, they were found from Canada to Mexico in the millions.
-Europeans and their successors knew nothing about the life cycle of the bird and ecology itself as a science would come too late, not even in its infancy until the end of the 19th century whereas heavy hunting began in the 17th century.
-Deforestation destroyed trees turkeys need to roost in.
-Destruction of subtypes of environment like prairie grassland in the Midwest, canebrakes in the Southeast, and pine in the desert highlands made them easy prey for predators as there was nowhere to hide or lay eggs.
+At the beginning of the 20th century the range and numbers of wild turkeys had plummeted due to overhunting and habitat loss.
+When Europeans arrived in the New World, they were found from the southeastern US to Mexico.
+Turkeys were first domesticated by native peoples in Mexico and brought back to Europe during colonization.
+European settlers brought domesticated turkeys to the northern portions of North America during the 17th century.
+Habitat loss and market hunting were major factors in the decline of wild populations for the next two centuries.